TuftsRT/guides/source/hpc/policy/index.md

 * Data is automatically deleted if not accessed in 21 days
 * There are no backups or snapshots of data stored in scratch
 * A total of 300 TB of Tier 1 storage has been designated for use as scratch space.
 In the event this fills up we may revisit the amount of space provided via this policy.
 * In the unlikely event any single user needs a scratch space over 15TB the additional storage allocated will be charged at the Tier 1 storage rate.
+* Running `touch` commands or similar operations to modify timestamps and bypass this cleanup policy is prohibited.
+Users who engage in this behavior will lose the privilege of using scratch storage.

 ## HPC Researcher Contribution Node